agarrharr/ozPop.github.io/_posts/2016-08-04-cozy-with-pry.md

 css: cozy-with-pry
 layout: post
 title: Getting More Cozy With Pry
-header-img: "img/pry-cozy.png"
+header-img: "img/cozy-pry.png"
 ---

 Moving beyond the basics.

-*Target audience:* Individuals who have some experience with using Pry, Ruby Object Orientation.
+*Target audience:* Individuals who have some experience with using Pry, Object Oriented Ruby.

 Discussion points: